afd998/SeatingSmart-frontend/README.md

 This code should run if you want to try it out!
 The only thing that wont work is the Signin With Google button.
-Thats because in order to use that you would need my firebase config XD
+Thats because in order to use that you would need my firebase config.
+Website will be up soon :D